c6o/docs/content/references/appengine.md

 ### Secret

 Secrets are the same structure as [Configs](#Config), just under the `secrets` property.
-However, if a variable contains any sensitive information then it should be defined as a secret instead of a standard [Config](#Config).
+Store variables that contain potentially sensitive information as a secret instead of a standard [Config](#Config).

 > [!EXPERT]
-> Under the hood, Kubernetes will store these values as a `Secret`.
-Checkout the Kubernetes [documentation](https://kubernetes.io/docs/concepts/configuration/secret/) to learn more about how Secrets work.
+> Under the hood, Kubernetes stores these values as a `Secret`.
+Check out the Kubernetes [documentation](https://kubernetes.io/docs/concepts/configuration/secret/) to learn more about how Secrets work.

 #### Secret Example